rpm-software-management/rpm/docs/manual/triggers.md

 trigger doesn't do anything (as it's probably being triggered by an upgrade).

+Unlike a regular scriptlet, the trigger is not only run when the source changes its installation status (given that a target is already installed) but, more importantly, also when a target does.
+Thus, $1 and $2 alone cannot be used to determine whether the source or a target is being installed as both would be 1 in both cases.
+To allow triggers to always distinguish these two cases, a third argument ($3) is passed that is either 0 or greater than 0, depending on whether it's the source or a target that has activated the trigger, respectively.

 ## Trigger Syntax

 Trigger specifications are of the form: